Featured image: Simtag Hydraulic Pedals

 Fanatec ClubSport V3

-Another great pedal set from Fanatec, the ClubSport V3, is one of the most popular and widely used on the market, and for good reason.
+The bigger brother pedal set from Fanatec, the ClubSport V3, is currently one of the most popular and widely used on the market, and for good reason.
 They have all of the full metal pedigree as the earlier Clubsport pedals, but they also have a nice adjustable load cell feature behind the brake pedal.
+You can buy different dampers and there are a number of mods available for them on the market.

-They are great value for money, normally being sold for £330 new, and offer enough feel and sensitivity to see you through many years of sim racing.
+For value for money (normally being sold for £330 new), I think these are a really good starting point too.
+The V3’s offer enough feel and sensitivity to see you through many years of sim racing.

 Heusinkveld Sprint Sim Pedals

-At the top end of the Intermediate Level Pedal market, coming in at a considerable £520, the Heusinkveld Sprint Sim Pedals are a perfect choice for both casual sim racers as well as eSports professionals.
+On the next rung of the ladder in the sim pedal market, coming in at a considerable £520, the Heusinkveld Sprint Sim Pedals are a perfect choice for the serious hobbyist and eSports professional aspirant.

-They have a strong, compact, and highly adjustable design with custom electronics and powerful ‘SmartControl’ software.
+They have a strong, compact, and highly adjustable design with custom electronics and they’re compatible with the SmartControl software I mentioned earlier.
 If you’re looking for pedals that help you to be both quick and consistent, these are a great choice.
+I’ve had mine for coming up to two years.
+I’ve tried modifying them with hydraulic dampers and really can’t see that this mod improves them.

 Heusinkveld Ultimate Pedals